-Figure 18: Feed and reject pressures at the ASRO-plant in 2015 .25 Figure 19: Schematic of the hypothesized groundwater and colloid transport in the target aquifer .
-38
+Figure 18: Schematic of the hypothesized groundwater and colloid transport in the target aquifer

-The research leading to these results has received funding from the European Union Seventh Framework Programme (FP7/2007-2013) under grant agreement no. 61903' This publication reflects only the author's views and the European Union is not liable for any use that may be made of the information contained therein.
+The research leading to these results has received funding from the European Union Seventh Framework Programme (FP7/2007-2013) under grant agreement no. 619039 This publication reflects only the author's views and the European Union is not liable for any use that may be made of the information contained therein.